 Let me give you some popular and best performing curation tools include the following

 Storify helps its users tell stories by curating social media.
 Based on specific protocols e.g. using hashtags, you can bring together all content based on keywords, hashtags, and events.
-It creates a long form of social curation by having all the contents in one place.
+It creates a long-form social curation by having all contents in one place.

 These curation platforms function as an online newspaper today.
 It helps users select the best of content in their internet category and serve it to their fans and followers, helping to source and serve fresh information regularly.

 How do we take that one post we toiled over for hours and make it work for our business in more than one way and for more than a few days?

 Sometimes called content repurposing or rejigging, content recycling is the ability to recycle the format of your comprehensive article, audio or video in order to serve to the same audience in a different way.

 Consider when you take your business press release and rework it as an article for your blog.
 Consider taking that blog post and reworking into short bursts of information fit for a set of twitter posts.

 What if that same information can be developed into an awesome info-graph or its central theme rewired into a cartoon?

 This simply explains content recycling.